atomicframeworks/deferScripts.js/README.md

 Properly defer your JavaScript files for increased performance! <br>

 ## Overview
-It is important to defer your JavaScript files if possible due to the fact that Google uses page speed and a ranking factor.  this speed is measured from the time the page is called to when the page is initially loaded.
+It is important to defer your JavaScript files if possible due to the fact that Google uses page speed and a ranking factor.
+This speed is measured from the time the page is called to when the page is initially loaded.
 Defering your JavaScript files reduces initial load time and will help improve your performance and rankings.

 What is deferring? <br>
 <br>